christian-vorhemus/autcar/docs/2_Software_Setup.md

 ### 4) Download and install AutCar on your PC

-Before you start, make sure that you have **Python 3.5 or newer** installed on your PC!
+Before you start, make sure that you have **64bit Python 3.5 or newer** installed on your PC!
 Follow [this](https://www.python.org/downloads/) download page to get Python.

 1) We also need the AutCar library on our PC.
 Download the zipped library using [this link](https://github.com/christian-vorhemus/autcar/archive/master.zip)